search

 One of our bestsellers is the Hi-Vis Polo Shirt, ideal for visibility and ventilation in high-heat environments due to its wicking capabilities.
 Don’t forget eye protection - our Uvex Pheos Safety Spectacles provide both comfort and full UV protection.

-Hot weather doesn’t have to slow down your site.
-With the right planning, PPE, hydration, and awareness, you can keep your workforce protected and performing at their best.
+Hot weather doesn’t need to slow down productivity.
+With the right planning, PPE, and awareness, construction teams can stay safe while maintaining performance.

 Read More